catdad/mock-stdio/README.md

 });
 ```

-Note that is is best to use the mock directly inside the test, rather than in `before` or `after` functions, as it will not be possible for anything within the node process to log to `stdout` and `stderr`, meaning you may lose messages that are printed by your test framework.
+Note that it is best to use the mock directly inside the test, rather than in `before` or `after` functions, as it will not be possible for anything within the node process to log to `stdout` and `stderr`, meaning you may lose messages that are printed by your test framework.